-7. Is there a “commissioner” of each Apex Fantasy Football Money League?

-Yes there is.
-For each and every league, there will be a Apex employee who monitors and assists with the draft for the first two rounds.
+Yes, there is.
+For each and every league, there will be an Apex employee who monitors and assists with the draft for the first two rounds.
 Thereafter we will update the message board, push through trades, consider complaints about trades, and make sure each and every owner is actively participating and setting their lineup.
-If there are any problems within your league or any trades you disagree with, be sure to email us at firstname.lastname@example.org.
+If there are any problems within your league or any trades you disagree with, be sure to email us at email@example.com.

 8. Can trades be vetoed?

-### Current